 The many benefits of a power nap can be summarised as follows:

-• A power nap will refresh the body and brain, heighten alertness and promote a positive frame of mind.
-This in turn will improve concentration and attitudes to study.
+🛌 A power nap will refresh the body and brain, heighten alertness and promote a positive frame of mind and improve concentration

 Effectively, it is a bit like taking a break, but by closing your eyes and relaxing your brain and body, it is a supercharged break.